Giulia Crostarosa: Conflict with Falcoia and departure from Scala

+The Redemptoristines in Foggia

+Crostarosa went to Nocera Inferiore and joined a conservatory of Dominican nuns.
+The local bishop, Nicola de Dominicis, thought much better of her than Falcoia did, and soon appointed her superior there.
+In Foggia, on 19 March 1738, she was able to establish her own convent, again following the original rule of the Redemptoristine nuns.
+She served as the order's superior for under two decades.
+Liguori continued to hold her in high esteem, and their friendship gradually recovered.
+She also became friends with other Redemptorists, including Gerard Majella.

-Giulia Crostarosa died in Foggia on 14 September 1755.
+Maria Celeste Crostarosa died in Foggia on 14 September 1755.
 Her spiritual experiences are contained in numerous documents of considerable value following her death as well as those she kept during her life.

 Beatification process

-The beatification process opened in Foggia on 11 August 1901.
+Crostarosa's spiritual writings were approved by theologians on 11 December 1895.
+The beatification process opened in Foggia on 11 August 1901, granting her the title of Servant of God.
 Pope Francis approved the findings of the Congregation for the Causes of Saints and proclaimed her to be Venerable on 3 June 2013 on the account of her heroic virtues.

 A miracle attributed to her intercession was investigated on a local level and was validated on 6 December 2013.
 The pope approved the miracle on 14 December 2015.
 Cardinal Angelo Amato presided over the beatification on 18 June 2016 in Foggia on the pope's behalf.